libreobjet/open-guide/designing.md

 On the following lines we will introduce you some open source applications that you can use for designing.

 #### Software Opensource for designing objects DAO/CAO

-- Librecad: LibreCAD is a free Open Source CAD application for Windows, Apple and Linux.
+-**Librecad**: LibreCAD is a free Open Source CAD application for Windows, Apple and Linux.
 Support and documentation is free from our large, dedicated community of users, contributors and developers.
 advantage: close to autocad
 disadvantage:

-- Freecad: FreeCAD is a parametric 3D modeler made primarily to design real-life objects of any size.
+-**Freecad**: FreeCAD is a parametric 3D modeler made primarily to design real-life objects of any size.
 Parametric modelingallows you to easily modify your design by going back into your model history and changing its parameters.
 FreeCAD is open-source and highly customizable, scriptable and extensible.
 FreeCAD is multiplatfom (Windows, Mac and Linux), and reads and writes many open file formats such as STEP, IGES, STL, SVG, DXF, OBJ, IFC, DAE and many others.
 advantage: parametric, graphic aided user interface
 disadvantage: hard development, not stable

-- opencad: OpenSCAD is a software for creating solid 3D CAD models.
+-**Opencad**: OpenSCAD is a software for creating solid 3D CAD models.
 It is free software and available for Linux/UNIX, Windows and Mac OS X. Unlike most free software for creating 3D models (such as Blender) it does not focus on the artistic aspects of 3D modelling but instead on the CAD aspects.
 Thus it might be the application you are looking for when you are planning to create 3D models of machine parts but pretty sure is not what you are looking for when you are more interested in creating computer-animated movies.
 advantage:
 disadvantage:

-- Blender: Blender is the free and open source 3D creation suite.
+-**Blender**: Blender is the free and open source 3D creation suite.
 It supports the entirety of the 3D pipeline—modeling, rigging, animation, simulation, rendering, compositing and motion tracking, even video editing and game creation.
 Advanced users employ Blender’s API for Python scripting to customize the application and write specialized tools; often these are included in Blender’s future releases.
 Blender is well suited to individuals and small studios who benefit from its unified pipeline and responsive development process.
 Blender is cross-platform and runs equally well on Linux, Windows and Macintosh computers.
 Its interface uses OpenGL to provide a consistent experience.
 advantage: multi-platform, really stable, light, huge community, updated often, lot of tutorials, documentation
 disadvantage: complex, 3d abstract appraoch

-- inskape: Inkscape is an open-source vector graphics editor similar to Adobe Illustrator, Corel Draw, Freehand, or Xara X. What sets Inkscape apart is its use of Scalable Vector Graphics (SVG), an open XML-based W3C standard, as the native format.
+-**Inskape**: Inkscape is an open-source vector graphics editor similar to Adobe Illustrator, Corel Draw, Freehand, or Xara X. What sets Inkscape apart is its use of Scalable Vector Graphics (SVG), an open XML-based W3C standard, as the native format.
 advantage: multi-platform, easy to use, really stable, light, large community, updated, lot of tutorials, documentation
 disadvantage: CMYK output (in progress)